Hyundai Motorsport customer results round-up bulletin | June 2019

 TCR Europe podium delight in Germany and Belgium races

-At the following round, held at Spa-Francorchamps (June-7-9), it was Andreas Bäckman’s turn to take a first podium in the series.
+At the following round, held at Spa-Francorchamps (June-7-9), it was Andreas Bäckman’s turn to take the first podium in the series.
 He finished third in Race 2 of the weekend, behind his Target Competition teammate Maťo Homola to secure another double podium for i30 N TCR customers.
 Slovakian Homola was also the best of the Hyundai customers at the track in Race 1, as he finished seventh.
 The event gathered together 11 i30 N TCR – the most in a single race to date – with TCR UK regular Lewis Kent joining as a one-off entrant.

 i30 N TCR makes successful TCR Scandinavia debut

 Jessica Bäckman gave the i30 N TCR its debut in TCR Scandinavia at the Scandinavian Raceway, in Anderstorp (June 1-2).
-Continuing her racing with Target Competition following her maiden TCR Europe podium, she returned to the series where she raced last year.
-An extra year’s experience, coupled with the well-balanced performance of the Hyundai package, allowed the Hyundai Motorsport Customer Racing Junior Driver to take a career best qualifying result in the series, before closing out the weekend successfully with a first podium finish in the championship.
+Continuing her racing with Target Competition and following her maiden TCR Europe podium, she returned to the series where she raced last year.
+An extra year’s experience, coupled with the well-balanced performance of the Hyundai package, allowed the Hyundai Motorsport Customer Racing Junior Driver to take a career-best qualifying result in the series, before closing out the weekend successfully with a first podium finish in the championship.

 Australian i30 N TCR customers score maiden 1-2 finish

 HMO Customer Racing scored their first 1-2 finish in Race 3 of the TCR Australia weekend at Phillip Island (June 7-9).
-Taking the chequered flag Will Brown secured his third win of the season to regain the championship lead, while teammate Nathan Morcom took his first podium finish of the year.
+Taking the chequered flag, Will Brown secured his third win of the season to regain the championship lead, while teammate Nathan Morcom took his first podium finish of the year.